Bank of California Building (Portland, Oregon)

 The Bank of California Building, also known as the Durham & Bates Building and currently the Three Kings Building, is a historic former bank building in downtown Portland, Oregon, United States.
 It has been on the National Register of Historic Places since 1978.
 The three-story building was designed by A. E. Doyle in an Italianate style and completed in 1925.
 The ground floor features a two-story-high grand room with 36 ft ceilings.
 The building's original owner and occupant, the Bank of California, moved out around the end of 1969 and sold the building in 1970.
-It has had a succession of other owners and tenants since then.
 It was last used as a bank in 1977.
+It is currently owned by Surlamer Investments.

 Establishment and original use

 The London and San Francisco Bank established a Portland branch in 1882.
 When the San Francisco-based Bank of California acquired and absorbed that institution in 1905, the branch became the first Bank of California branch in Portland.
 In 1924, officers of the bank approved plans to construct a new building for the Portland branch.
 Since about 1894, it had been located at Third and Stark Streets in downtown, in the Chamber of Commerce Building (demolished in 1934).
 Noted Portland architect A. E. Doyle was hired to design the new structure.
 Doyle's chief designer Charles K. Greene had traveled abroad to study Greco-Roman architectural forms in the 1910s.

 His research resulted in three Italianate buildings in Portland, of which the Bank of California Building was the first.
 The others were the Chicago/Italianate Pacific Building and the Public Service Building, an early skyscraper.
 While the Pacific and Public Service Buildings are large, multi-story structures, the three-story Bank of California Building is small.
 It has been described as being in the style of an Italian Renaissance palazzo (palace).
 Construction began in 1924, the building was completed in 1925 and opened on July 20 of that year.